ayanray/al-folio/_pages/about.md

 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
+---

+Hi 👋!
+My name is Ayan and I've been a Computer Scientist and Manager for several years.
+Feel free to use my social links to find out more about me.
+Thanks!